skolbot.AI Chatbot for Schools

 How a prospective student actually uses your reviews

 The typical prospective student does not begin their search on your institutional website.
-They type a query β€” "London business school reviews", "private engineering college Manchester reputation", "independent college Bristol UCAS" β€” and your Google Knowledge Panel appears before they reach your homepage.
+They type a query β€” "best business schools Boston reviews", "private engineering college Atlanta reputation", "liberal arts college Ohio Common App" β€” and your Google Knowledge Panel appears before they reach your homepage.
 Your rating, your most recent reviews, and whether you have responded to them are all visible before a single click.

-Prospects visit an average of 4.7 pages before making first contact (Source: Analytics + session replay, 15,000 prospect journeys, 2025–2026 season, Skolbot β€” data from European private HE institutions).
-Your Google listing is often the first of those pages.
-An unanswered negative review, or a rating below 4.0, creates meaningful drop-off before the prospect ever reaches your programme pages.
+Prospects visit an average of 4.7 pages before making first contact (Source: Analytics + session replay, 15,000 prospect journeys, 2025–2026 cycle, Skolbot β€” data from US and European private higher-education institutions).
+Your Google Business Profile is often the first of those pages.
+An unanswered negative review, or a rating below 4.0, creates meaningful drop-off before the prospect ever reaches your program pages.

 The asymmetry at the root of most reputation problems

-Students who have a positive experience enrol, complete their qualification, and move on.
-Students who feel let down β€” by a slow admissions response, a misleading programme description, a poorly run open day β€” instinctively turn to Google to share that experience.
+Students who have a positive experience enroll, complete their degree, and move on.
+Students who feel let down β€” by a slow admissions response, a misleading program description, a poorly run admitted students day β€” instinctively turn to Google to share that experience.
 The result, without an active review collection strategy, is a rating that over-represents dissatisfied voices relative to your actual average quality.

 Correcting this asymmetry β€” by systematically prompting satisfied students at the right moments β€” is the single highest-leverage action most institutions can take to improve their Google presence.